 Under this, the companies put buildings, land, and the machinery that a company buys and uses for the business operations.

 As the name suggests, these assets do not have any physical existence.
 Such assets are patents, goodwill, copyrights, and similar items.

 Assets that don’t fit anywhere else come under this category.
 For example, special long-term receivables.

 Just like Current Assets, current liabilities include items that would mature for payment or liquidation within one year.
 A company maintains current assets to pay for the current liabilities.

 Long Term Liability

 Obligations that are not currently come under long-term liability.
-For example, bank loan, mortgage notes, and deferred taxes.
-However, there might be cases where some long term notes could be partially current and partially long term.
-For example, the principal amount of the loan that is due next year will come under current liability, rest will come under the long-term liability.
+For example, bank loans, mortgage notes, and deferred taxes.
+However, there might be cases where some long-term notes could be partially current and partially long-term.
+For example, the principal amount of the loan due next year will come under current liability, and the rest will come under long-term liability.

 In the case of a corporation, the company divides the owner’s equity into share capital and retained earnings.
 Retained earnings are the profits that a company invests back in the business for its expansion and development.